nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How AttendanceStorage is assigned to each Person**
 * **Alternative 1 (current choice):** As an attribute of a Person.
   * Pros: Easy to query for a Person's attendance status
-  * Cons: May be sub-par performance as it would store identical Attendance objects for each Person (person A: absent on 24th oct, person B: also absent on 24th oct)
+  * Cons: May be sub-par performance as it would store identical Attendance objects for each Person (Person A: absent on 24th oct, Person B: also absent on 24th oct)
 * **Alternative 2:** As a UniqueAttendanceList.
   * Pros: No copies of Attendance objects having the same attribute values
   * Cons: Difficult to reference a Person to each Attendance.